lucas-ko/lucas-ko.github.io/_posts/2024-06-26-EntraID-CA-Tips-And-Tricks.md

 **This frequently happens in token theft scenarios, where attackers attempt to reply stolen access/ID tokens from unauthorized locations.<br>**

 However, if you correctly define all IP address ranges of your clients[^2] and enable **'strictly enforce location policies'** session control in CA policies relying on network signals, you gain almost real-time revocation of these tokens.
-Strict location enforcement offers extra protection and considerable risk reduction against token replays outside of authorized network boundaries.
+Strict location enforcement offers extra protection and considerable risk reduction against token replays outside of authorized network boundaries.<br>
 [^2]:As seen by Entra ID and resource providers - not a trivial task!

 {: .box-note}